carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 ![png](/images/git0.PNG)

 I end up with an error because 'hash-object' command takes 'deep learning' as the name of a file, which is not.
-I use a different approach by firing up your git bash commnad terminal and typing: _**'$ echo 'deep learning' | git hash-object --stdin'**_, it will create a unique hash key.
+I use a different approach by firing up your git bash commnad terminal and typing: _**'echo 'deep learning' | git hash-object --stdin'**_, it will create a unique hash key.